AndreuSanchezGuerrero/Andreu_Sanchez_Pt05/README.md

 The Views directory contains the components that can be viewed by the client.
 All these components are included in the layout.

+**Admin 📂**

+A simple page that can only be accessed with the admin user.
+It shows the users who have an account in the application.
+The administrator can delete any of them.

 **Auth 📂**

 Auth directory contains the typical auth components: